IBE160/SG-612/docs/ux-design-specification.md

 This journey is the most critical interaction in the application, as it delivers the core "smart" value proposition.
 The chosen approach is a **Single-Screen Modal Flow** for speed and to keep the user in the context of their main task list.

+*Note: Full coverage of all critical user journeys is dependent on cross-referencing with the Product Requirements Document (PRD).
+This specification currently details this primary flow.*

 *   **User Goal:** To add and categorize a new task as quickly as possible.
 *   **Entry Point:** User clicks the "Add Task" button on the main dashboard.